Quenching metal is one of the critical stages in the heat treatment of a metal part because it’s during that process that added hardness is locked in.

 Caustics are the most severe quenchants, followed by oils, then salts and, finally, gases.

-The makeup of metal parts and the specified hardness to be achieved dictate which quenching medium is used.
+The makeup of metal parts and the specified hardness to be achieved dictate which medium is used.
 Generally, low-hardenability parts made from carbon steel and low-alloy steel require more severe quenches to achieve a specified hardness.
 High-alloy steels, which are much more hardenable, are best quenched in less severe media.

-The most severe quenches are executed with water, brines and caustic sodas.
+The most severe quenches are executed with water, brines, and caustic sodas.
 While these quenchants can pull heat out of parts more quickly than other quenching media, faster isn’t always better.

 Quenching in caustics dissipates heat so quickly that metal parts are at risk of cracking and warping due to the drastic variation in temperature between the part surface and its core.
 In addition, workers must take special precautions when using caustic materials because they’re harmful when inhaled or exposed to skin and eyes.

 For example, if a metallurgist determines a part’s intended final properties require faster quenching to achieve, “fast” oils are used.
 These oils are formulated to extend the amount of time during which the highest rate of cooling takes place.
 Quenching in fast oils is best suited for low-carbon steels and low-alloy parts.
-As the method’s name indicates, these quenches do not take long.

 Conversely, sometimes cooling needs to be slowed.
 Hot oils—which are kept at higher temperatures—cool metal surfaces, but not so quickly that a part’s core temperature and surface temperature differ too widely.
 High-alloy parts with intricate designs quench well in hot oils, as the method reduces the risk of warping and cracking associated with differences in surface and core temperatures.
 Quenching in hot oil is a slower process compared to quenching in fast oil.